-In light of the two above examples we may call the evolution represented by a family ${\cal S}_t$ a {\em kinematical evolution} (KE) if it depends on the supplement of extra fields coming from an overlying geometrical structure at each step of the evolution.
+In light of the two above examples, we may call the evolution represented by a family ${\cal S}_t$ a {\em kinematical evolution} (KE) if it depends on the supplement of extra fields coming from an overlying geometrical structure at each step of the evolution.
 The question now is if this type of evolution exhausts all possibilities.
-The reason for this concern is that one may possibly imagine a type of evolution of a spatial hypersurface that does {\em not} depend on the supplement of extra fields at each step of the evolution.
+The reason for this concern is, that one may possibly imagine a type of evolution of spatial hypersurfaces that does {\em not} depend on the supplement of extra fields at each step of the evolution.
+Rather, an evolution of such type should be given explicitly as an ``absolute'' property of space-time itself.
 It would be natural to call such a kind of evolution {\em non-kinematical} (NKE).
-Since by construction the NKE does not give room for explicit dynamics, any geometrical framework having the capacity of accommodating both KE and NKE must be different from the standard metric framework.
+Since, by construction, the NKE does not give room for dynamics, any geometrical framework having the capacity to accommodate both KE and NKE of a family ${\cal S}_t$ must be different from the standard metric framework.